codio-content/ThinkJava/.guides/content/computer-programming-displaying-two-messages.md

-###  Displaying two messages

 You can put as many statements as you like in the `main` method.

-For example, take a look at Goodbye.java in the bottom-left pane which uses `print` instead of `println` to avoid the newling at the end.
+For example, take a look at Hello2.java in the top-left pane which displays more than one line of output.
 To compile and run the code, press the "Run!"
-{Run!}(javac code/Goodbye.java && java code/Goodbye)
+{Run!}(javac code/Hello2.java && java code/Hello2)

 As this example shows, you can put comments at the end of a line as well as on lines all by themselves.